Te Koi the Lodge at Bronte

 Halfway between Nelson city and the Abel Tasman National Park

 The two bedroom Te Koi Villa is ideal for families

 The climate in New Zealand is incredibly pleasant, with warm and balmy summers and cold crisp winter months with wonderful clear, blue skies.
 The warmer high-season months of November to April are perfect for outdoor exploration.
 The colder months of June to August are the best time to ski.

 Both North and South Islands are drier on the east coast, rather than on the west, where mountain ranges act as a trap for the moisture-rich winds from the Tasman Sea.
 It is also worth remembering that it is usually a few degrees cooler on the South Island than the North Island and as New Zealand has a maritime climate, the weather can change rapidly.

-Call us on 020 3993 8476 to start planning your holiday to Te Koi the Lodge at Bronte or take a look at our itineraries to New Zealand
+To start planning your holiday to Te Koi the Lodge at Bronte

 Te Koi the Lodge at Bronte is an exclusive luxury accommodation in a tranquil natural setting close to the stunning Abel Tasman National Park, with golden beaches and miles of stunning walking trails through the native New Zealand forests.